 If this facility is to go ahead the local community will pay a hefty price with repercussions for generations, whilst GHD and the proponents will be laughing all the way to the bank - government grants in hand.
-I don't know how they can sleep at night.

 THIS IS SIMPLY NOT THE RIGHT SITE.